-Medical practitioner may take action to preserve detainee's life

-New section 2192F provides a medical practitioner with the discretion to do whatever is considered necessary in circumstances where a detainee's life is at risk.
+Medical practitioner may take action to preserve detainee's life provides a medical practitioner with the discretion to do whatever is considered necessary in circumstances where a detainee's life is at risk.
 This may include surgical incision or exploration or removal of the detainee to another place.